Congratulations! Emily B Gives Birth To A Fabolous Baby Girl

-Emily B Gives Birth To Fabolous Daughter
+Emily B Gives Birth To Fabolous' Daughter

 Congratulations!
 Emily B Gives Birth To A Fabolous Baby Girl